With so few virus deaths, Australians debate vaccine risks

 AstraZeneca had been recommended for all adults until a 48-year-old Australian died from blood clots in April.
 The vaccine was then recommended for people older than 50 until a 52-year-old died in May.

-That's more than the singe death from COVID-19 since last year, an 80-year-old man who died in April after being infected overseas and diagnosed in hotel quarantine.
+That's more than the single death from COVID-19 since last year, an 80-year-old man who died in April after being infected overseas and diagnosed in hotel quarantine.

 Many people are refusing to take their second AstraZeneca jab, recommended three months after the first, because of the evolving safety advice.
 Many have canceled appointments for their first shots.